mmore500/waves/index.md

 Prior experience with C++ and/or JavaScript is expected, but not strictly required.
 We especially encourage applications from members of underrepresented groups in computer science.

-Applications should consist of:
+Applications should consist of a single PDF file with:
+1. a cover page with your name, your GitHub username, and your email address,
 1. a curriculum vitae or resume,
 2. a brief (appox.
 500 to 1000 words) statement that describes
    - your personal background and career goals,
+   - your contribution to promoting diversity, equity, and inclusion (past, present, and/or future),
    - your interest in the program, and
    - an interesting coding project you've tackled.
       * in any setting: school, hackathon, personal project, research, work, etc.
       * as possible, link us to the code, the deployment, the project website, a writeup, and/or presentation!
-3. and, optionally, two references for your coding ability (include name, email, and relationship).
+3. and, optionally, up to two references (include name, email, and relationship).

-Applications should be submitted to [avida-waves@googlegroups.com](mailto:avida-waves@googlegroups.com) with the subject line "WAVES Application" no later than **May 4, 2020**.
+Applications should be [submitted by file upload](https://www.dropbox.com/request/6vZF3Cwhjke0PNdpSYVy) no later than **May 3, 2021**.

-We will announce participant selection no later than **May 11, 2020**.
+We will announce participant selection no later than **May 17, 2021**.

 This workshop is funded through *Active LENS: Learning Evolution and the Nature of Science using Evolution in Action* (NSF IUSE #1432563).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.